 How can we explain this?

 The answer lies in the surprising fact that those at the top of the power structure enjoy better health than those near the top, even though their life-styles are essentially the same.
-Moreover, professionals enjoy better health than non-professionals, even when the non-professionals make more money.
+Moreover, professionals enjoy better health than non-professionals, even when those non-professionals earn more money.

 Michael Marmot, who studies the relationship between social status and health, explains,